Manitoba Highway 3: Route description

 PTH 3, and the Boundary Commission Trail, begins at the Saskatchewan border, with the road continuing east Saskatchewan Highway 18 (Hwy 18) towards Gainsborough and Estevan.
-The highway heads east to bypass Pierson to the north, where it has a short concurrency (overlap) with PR 256 and crosses a railroad line.
-It now leaves Pierson behind and heads for several kilometers, having an intersection with PR 252 near Elva before joining PTH 83 in a concurrency and heading north up the Souris River valley.
+The highway heads east to bypass Pierson to the north, where it has a short concurrency (overlap) with PR 256 and crosses a railway line.
+It now leaves Pierson behind and heads for several kilometres, having an intersection with PR 252 near Elva before joining PTH 83 in a concurrency and heading north up the Souris River valley.
 They enter the town of Melita, where they have a junction with PR 445 before PTH 3 splits off and heads east along the southern edge of town.
-The highway crosses the Souris River to leave Melita, and the river valley, to head for a few kilometers to cross into the Municipality of Brenda - Waskada at its first intersection PR 452.
+The highway crosses the Souris River to leave Melita, and the river valley, to head for a few kilometres to cross into the Municipality of Brenda-Waskada at its first intersection PR 452.

 PR 452 joins PTH 3 in a concurrency for roughly 4 km before splitting and heading south towards Waskada.
-PTH 3 curves to the southeast, after crossing another railroad track, to pass through Medora, where it has a short concurrency with PR 254, before curving back eastward to cross into the Municipality of Deloraine - Winchester.
+PTH 3 curves to the southeast, after crossing another railway track, to pass through Medora, where it has a short concurrency with PR 254, before curving back eastward to cross into the Municipality of Deloraine-Winchester.
 The highway now shares a roughly 8 km concurrency with PTH 21 before splitting off at Deloraine, though it mainly bypasses the town along its western and southern sides.
-PTH 3 travels near the southern coastline of Whitewater Lake (as well as just 10 km north of Turtle Mountain), where it junctions with PR 450 (which leads to Lake Metigoshe) before crossing into the Municipality of Bossevain - Morton.
+PTH 3 travels near the southern coastline of Whitewater Lake (as well as just 10 km north of Turtle Mountain), where it junctions with PR 450 (which leads to Lake Metigoshe) before crossing into the Municipality of Boissevain-Morton.

 PTH 3 crosses several streams and creeks as it makes its way to an intersection with PTH 10 (John Bracken Highway), roughly halfway between the town of Bossevain and the recreation areas of Turtle Mountain Provincial Park and the International Peace Garden.
-The highway crosses into the Municipality of Killarney - Turtle Mountain shortly thereafter, having a junction with PR 346 near Ninga before entering the town of Killarney.
-It passes through some neighborhoods along the southern edge of town as it travels along the southern coastline of Killarney Lake to come to an intersection with PTH 18.
-PTH 3 joins PTH 18 and the two head south to leave Killarney and head south for a few kilometers before PTH 3 splits off near Lena, heading east to have a junction with PR 458 near Holmfield before entering the Municipality of Cartwright - Roblin.
+The highway crosses into the Municipality of Killarney-Turtle Mountain shortly thereafter, having a junction with PR 346 near Ninga before entering the town of Killarney.
+It passes through some neighbourhoods along the southern edge of town as it travels along the southern coastline of Killarney Lake to come to an intersection with PTH 18.
+PTH 3 joins PTH 18 and the two head south to leave Killarney and head south for a few kilometres before PTH 3 splits off near Lena, heading east to have a junction with PR 458 near Holmfield before entering the Municipality of Cartwright-Roblin.